 Whether you drive a van for personal use or for work, you need to insure it before you take it on the road.
-Here is everything you need to know about van insurance.
+Here, we explain everything you need to know about van insurance.

 Van insurance is a type of insurance policy that protects you financially if your van is stolen, vandalised or damaged.
-It can also cover the cost if you injure another person or damage their property.
+It can also cover costs if you injure another person or damage their property.

 You need van insurance if you: